Our lines are currently open,

 UK number plates include age identifiers that indicate when a vehicle was first registered.
 These identifiers are built into the registration format itself and must not be altered or misrepresented.

 Changing the appearance of a plate to make a vehicle seem newer undermines transparency for buyers, insurers, and authorities.
-Format rules ensure that age indicators remain accurate and visible.
+Format rules ensure that age indicators remain accurate and visible, protecting both consumers and the integrity of vehicle records.

 Font Rules: Why Only One Font Is Allowed